Advanced Materials Science and Engineering

 Nationals from the following countries are exempt: Switzerland, Australia, Canada, Japan, New Zealand, Singapore, South Korea, USA and EEA members.

-Use this information when applying for an ATAS certificate to study this course:
+Use the details relevant to your stream when applying for an ATAS certificate to study this course:

 - CAH code: CAH10-03-02

-- Descriptor: Materials technology
+- Descriptor: Materials Technology

 - Supervisor name: Professor Sandrine Heutz